-For many homeowners, a long-held advantage of buying a home has been the ability to write-off mortgage interest from their taxable income.
+For many homeowners, a long-held advantage of buying a home has been the ability to write off mortgage interest from their taxable income.
 It’s also possible for reverse mortgage borrowers to take advantage of similar tax strategies, which can result in rather large deductions depending on the circumstances.

 Taxpayers who own their own homes are able to itemize the interest paid on their mortgage, which they can deduct from their taxable income.
 This is known as the home mortgage interest deduction.

-What debt is eligible for deduction?
+What debt is eligible for the deduction?

 To be eligible to deduct mortgage interest on your tax return, the IRS requires that mortgage debt fits into one of several categories.